Azat0440/testrepo/README.md

-# testrepo
+# testRepo
-So this is my first testrepo for public issue
+So this is my first testrepo for public using!